REGISTER NOW

 Warrior Health

+Following the completion of a robust provincial RFP process, Wounded Warriors Canada was contracted to deliver a first-of-its-kind mental health program for all 80,000 PSP in Ontario.
 Warrior Health is a consortium of mental health and resilience service providers, created to meet this important provincial mandate.

 Morning Workshop #2